How to Buy a Kamado Grill | Buying Guide

 The most notable benefit of oval kamado cookers like those from Primo is the ability to harness the power of dual-zone cooking with the center divider in place.
 Simply put, that means you can grill burgers over the direct heat of charcoal while veggies or larger cuts of meat are coated with indirect heat on the other side of the kamado.
 Of course, you can dedicate this setup to just indirect cooking without using the direct-flame side, but it’s hard not to appreciate the versatility of oval kamado grills.
 This shape can also fit oddly sized food items like briskets and whole turkeys with ease, not to mention strangely configured cookware like long-handled pots and pans.

 Thanks to their classic egg shape, round kamado cookers are known for radiating heat to a central point within the grill.
 The uniform heat produced by this shape is ideal for baking, smoking, and roasting, meaning you can cook a pizza just as well as you can slow-smoke a pork butt.
-Blaze and Kamado Joe are among the brands that make it possible to set up indirect heat in their grills by way of a multi-level cooking rack system with heat deflectors.
-Kamado Joe’s split-height racks and half-moon deflector plates come close to creating direct and indirect heat at the same time, but it’s still much harder to establish separate temperature zones in a round kamado than in an oval.
+Blaze is amongst the brands that make it possible to set up indirect heat in their grills by way of a multi-level cooking rack system with heat deflectors.

 Ceramic Kamado Grills vs. Metal Kamado Grills